menandmice/micetro_docs/guides/user-manual/windows_dns_policies.rst

   :width: 30%
   :align: center

-2. Select 'Add zone Scope' after right clicking the zone.
+2. Select :guilabel:`Add zone Scope` after right clicking the zone.

 3. A new dialog appears where you can enter the name of the new zone zone.

-4. Click the 'Add' button to add the new zone scope.
+4. Click the :guilabel:`Add` button to add the new zone scope.

 The newly added zone scope is now shown in the zone list.
 The name of each zone scope is shown in a separate column.